mbabynames search ✿

 Darragh Finn

-Darragh ("noble and strong") with Finn ("fair").
+Darragh ("oak tree") with Finn ("fair").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 2 syllables, Darragh needs a shorter middle to stay balanced.
 Finn does that.

 Bold contrast